Are your presentations falling flat? In her book Resonate, Nancy Duarte shares a few methods for a dramatic and memorable presentation delivery.

 4.)
 Emotive Storytelling

 Of course, the best way to connect with your audience is by showing them something they can relate to.
 Another way to create a STAR moment in your presentation is through storytelling.
 As we’ve mentioned in the past, sharing stories is part of our nature as social beings.
 Don’t be afraid to tell a story that reveals the emotions driving your presentation.
 If you’re pitching to investors, go ahead and share your business story.
 Show them how passionate you are about your venture.
-You can also make use of metaphors or analogies to add a more “literary” touch to your presentation.

 5.)
 Shocking Statistics